 Many healthcare industry participants invest substantial resources in developing innovative products and technologies.
 We evaluate the role of intellectual property rights in rewarding innovators and spurring innovation.
 Our professionals have been called upon to evaluate these issues and others in temporary and permanent injunction proceedings as consulting and testifying experts on such economic issues as irreparable harm, adequacy of monetary damages, balance of the burdens, and public interest.
 We also quantify the impact of alleged infringement in patent, trademark, and copyright cases by evaluating the competitive landscape and calculating but-for damages, price erosion, reasonable royalties, and future damages.
 In breach-of-contract claims, our clients count on us to exhaustively model but-for market share scenarios and calculate damages.

 - In Janssen Products, L.P. v.
-Lupin Limited, serving as a testifying expert regarding commercial success as a secondary consideration of patent nonobviousness on behalf of plaintiff Janssen alleging patent infringement in connection with certain generic drug manufacturers’ Paragraph IV Abbreviated New Drug Applications (ANDAs) concerning generic versions of Janssen’s PREZISTA® HIV treatment prescription drug.
+Lupin Limited, served as a testifying expert regarding commercial success as a secondary consideration of patent nonobviousness on behalf of plaintiff Janssen alleging patent infringement in connection with certain generic drug manufacturers’ Paragraph IV Abbreviated New Drug Applications (ANDAs) concerning generic versions of Janssen’s PREZISTA® HIV treatment prescription drug.
 Provided expert report and deposition testimony.

 - In Teva v.
 Amgen, supported Professor Tomas Philipson of The University of Chicago to evaluate economic issues related to the injunction sought by Amgen to prevent Teva from introducing its infringing drug, Neutroval, in the United States.
 Submitted an expert report that provided economic opinions concerning the application of the four factors identified in the U.S. Supreme Court’s opinion in eBay v.
 MercExchange.
 Analysis addressed the economic incentives created by Medicare’s reimbursement policies and the long-run repercussions of Teva’s anticipated infringing sales.
 A court-approved settlement enjoined Teva from introducing Neutroval into the United States until November 2013—only one month before the patents at issue will expire.